fanart-tv/fanartwiki/docs/General/why denied.md

 **Problem:** Another great image but there is a white line down the right side.
 This is easy to miss if you don’t check your poster edges against different color backgrounds.

-**Fix:** You could either recrop & resize the image, or use the clone tool along the edge if the image isn’t big enough to crop any further.
+**Fix:** You could either re-crop & resize the image, or use the clone tool along the edge if the image isn’t big enough to crop any further.

 **Rules:**